siderolabs/sidero/docs/website/content/docs/v0.3/Guides/first-cluster.md

 }
 ```

+There are multiple ways to boot the via iPXE:

+* if the node has built-in iPXE, direct URL to the iPXE script can be used: `http://192.168.254.2:8081/boot.ipxe`.
+* depending on the boot mode (BIOS or UEFI), either `ipxe.efi` or `undionly.kpxe` can be used (these images contain embedded iPXE scripts).
+* iPXE binaries can be delivered either over TFTP or HTTP (HTTP support depends on node firmware).

 ## Register the Servers

 At this point, any servers on the same network as Sidero should PXE boot using the Sidero PXE service.